EuroProofNet/europroofnet.github.io/_pages/WEPN/2023/meeting.md

 ### Funding applications: (deadline: July 16 2023)

-The EuroProofNet COST action can provide funding for a limited amount of participants.
+The EuroProofNet COST action can provide funding for a limited amount of participants - **all genders welcome to apply for funding**!
 If you would like the apply for funding, fill out the details for funding on the registration form.
 Before applying for funding see [reimbursement rules](../reimbursement-rules). <!--The daily allowance was set to 80€.-->

 Funding application form: [apply here](https://forms.gle/PqpdGkjyWsCkfAV18).